chillpert/lfs-lock-manager/README.md

 ## GitHub-Actions

 There is a GitHub action for downloading the latest release of this repository automatically.
-This action will skip the download if there is no new version available.
 The action creates a PR which you can then merge yourself after verifying the changes.
 Feel free to optimize it for your own workflow.
 You can find it [here](https://github.com/chillpert/lfs-lock-manager-deploy-demo).

 ## Credits